ondri-nibs/ondricolors/README.md

 README
 ================
 Derek Beaton & Jeremy Tanuan
-November 25, 2019
+2020SEP08

 # **ONDRI Themes**

 Standardized themes, colors, and templates for the ONDRI project’s colors and presentations.
-Developed by Jeremy Tanuan and Derek Beaton.
-The package is heavily influenced by and copies key parts of [Karthik Ram’s `wesanderson` palette package](https://github.com/karthik/wesanderson).
+Developed by Jeremy Tanuan and Derek Beaton.The package is heavily influenced by and copies key parts of [Karthik Ram’s `wesanderson` palette package](https://github.com/karthik/wesanderson).

 ## **Installation**